sparrowcasino/sparrowcasino.github.io/README.md

     - /bank_notes
     - /bank_secure
   - /games - A list of all the games
+  - /bookmark - List all our bots, tap to switch
   - /faucet - Gives you Bitcoins for free to play games
   - /issue - Contact with the Admin-Center
   - /keyboard_on - Open function keyboard